ralsina/hace/README.md

 ### Dependencies

-Dependencies are files.
-Hacefile will try to run tasks only if a dependency has changed since the last time the task was run.
+Dependencies are files or task names.
+Hacefile will try to run tasks only if a dependency file has changed since the last time the task was run or if a task dependency itself would run.

 If a dependency is the output of another task, then that task will run first (if needed).